edwindvinas/interpreter/README.md

 ## Interpreter notices

-* The interpreter accepts only symbols (variable/function identifiers) that are one character long
+* The interpreter accepts only symbols (variable/function identifiers) that are one character long (because hashmaps are hard :P)
 * The language is function scoped

-* The return statement does not break execution but simply stores the return value
+## Dependencies

+* getopt
+* bison
+* make

 ## Compiling
-Install **bison** and **make** and run:
+Run:

     make

 ## Executing a file
 To execute a file pass the path as its first argument like:

-    ./compiler programs/calculations
+    ./interpreter programs/fibonacci

+This example program has to functions, one which calculates the fibonacci numbers in a loop and one which calculates the numbers recursively

 ## Debugging

 Run:

-    ./compiler programs/calculations -d
+    ./interpreter programs/fibonacci -d